 At pLink Leadership, our team of executive coaches leverages over twenty years of experience working across a broad array of organizations and institutions.

-Hilton invited pLink Leadership to lead a full-day workshop to help Sales and Operations work together with increased trust and synergy.
-We crafted a program to explore Trust and Vulnerability and to set up Guiding Principles for the team.
+Hilton saw an opportunity for increased trust and synergy on their Sales and Operations team.
+They wanted concrete takeaways to transform the team with new clarity around goals and a strengthened sense of working together.
+We crafted a custom program that began with a full-day workshop to explore Trust and Vulnerability and to set up Guiding Principles for the team.
 We wrapped up this dynamic, high-energy session with a 90-minute interactive webinar.
 Follow-up emails later refreshed the team on key concepts and agreements.
-Participants welcomed the learnings around key concepts, such as a shared definition of trust.
-They also cheered the clarity around the takeaways, which included 4 work commitments – “operating agreements” created by and for the team – and the action steps needed to make them happen.
+Participants readily learned the key concepts, such as a shared definition of trust.
+They also cheered the clear takeaways that included 4 work commitments – “operating agreements” created by and for the team – with the action steps needed to make them happen.
+And they appreciated the follow-up Positive NudgesTM that included both refreshers on the concepts and specific steps to keep the momentum going.

 Air Force Global Strike Command